-Today I will talk to you about money tips and tricks for traveling to Kenya.
+Today, I’m going to share some money tips and tricks for traveling to Kenya.

-How much money should I bring?
-What currencies do you accept in Kenya?
-Are there ATMs?
-Can I pay by credit card in Kenya?
-There are many questions that you ask us when we organize your vacations in Kenya.
+How much cash should I bring?
+What currencies are accepted in Kenya?
+Are ATMs readily available?
+Can you use a credit card in Kenya?
+These are some of the common questions we receive when organizing your vacations in Kenya.

 The Kenyan shilling is a fairly stable currency in relation to the major currencies € and US dollar.